BDC Hamburger Icon

 • Whether the system is hosted or on-site

 Numerous other factors can affect your overall VoIP system cost.
 In general, hosted VoIP is relatively inexpensive, costing as little as $10 per monthly user.
-Costs such as necessary equipment may add to the total, but it’s still generally affordable.
+Costs for necessary equipment may add to the total, but it’s still generally affordable.

 What equipment do you need for VoIP?

-Setting up a VoIP system is relatively straightforward.
+You need very little equipment for VoIP.
+In fact, setting up and using a VoIP system is relatively straightforward.

 First, you need a secure, stable high-speed internet connection and a router and modem to connect to the internet.
+As an existing business, you likely already have some kind of internet set up, so it’s just a matter of seeing if your current service will suffice or if you need to upgrade it.
 Bandwidth requirements vary, but even a small business should have internet speeds of at least 25 Mbps.

-From there, you can set up a VoIP call without any additional hardware directly from your laptop, desktop or connected mobile device.
+From there, you can set up a VoIP call without any additional hardware by using the phone service directly from your laptop, desktop or connected mobile device.

 Features such as your operator switchboard, hold menu and call queue may need additional hardware to help you keep track of incoming and outgoing calls, but that’s something to discuss with your service provider.